NSLS-II/ADKinetix/docs/index.md

 Next, you will need to install the PCIE card that came with the detector in the PC or server that you are using.
 You will need at least an `x4` slot.
 The camera should have come with two Mini-SAS HD 8644 copper cables.
 These are quite short, but are a good way of making sure that your PCIE card is installed correctly.
 For situations where the server will be far away from the camera, you will need to purchase a set of longer cables from Dolphin Interconnect Solutions (other branded cables may work, but Teledyne does not guarantee this).
-At HEX, we purchased 50 meter long cables w/ product code `MSFC50M` from [the Dolphib website](https://www.dolphinics.com/products/PCI_Express_SFF-8644_cables.html), and these have worked well.
+At HEX, we purchased 50 meter long cables w/ product code `MSFC50M` from [the Dolphin website](https://www.dolphinics.com/products/PCI_Express_SFF-8644_cables.html), and these have worked well.

 ### Step 2 - Configure the PCIE Kernel Drivers